Behaviour Change

 The list goes on.
 COM-B just helps you get to grip with what needs to change to see a new behaviour.
 This then helps you identify a) what is in scope, and then b) think about how you can bring about those changes such that a new behaviour follows.

-In this case, we have a rudimentary example, and as such it may be that based on prior experience, your Political Economy Analysis, etc that you know some training and coaching will reach me well, I will listen, and then the behaviour change occurs as follows.
+In this case, we have a rudimentary example, and as such it may be that based on prior experience, your Political Economy Analysis, learning from others who have worked with me, etc, that you know some training and coaching will reach me well, I will listen, and then the behaviour change occurs as follows.
 This is your Theory of Action!

 This then slots into your overall Useful Theory of Change as so: